Hawthorn Football Club: Seven straight: 1983–1989

-Their second premiership came the following year in the 1986 Grand Final, with Hawthorn 16.14 (110) defeating Carlton 9.14 (68) convincingly, with Gary Ayres winning his first of two Norm Smith Medals.
+Their second premiership of the 1980s came the following year in the 1986 Grand Final, with Hawthorn 16.14 (110) defeating Carlton 9.14 (68) convincingly, with Gary Ayres winning his first of two Norm Smith Medals.
 1987 saw Hawthorn finish second to a superior Carlton team.
 The fact that Hawthorn even made it to the grand final is still the centre of some controversy; with Gary Buckenara's after the siren kick in the 1987 Preliminary Final breaking the hearts of tens of thousands of Melbourne supporters.

 Ill health to coach Allan Jeans meant that Football Operations Manager Alan Joyce took the coaching position for 1988.
 The Hawks lost only 3 games for the year; Jason Dunstall kicked 132 goals and the team would win the 1988 Premiership 22.20 (152) against Melbourne 6.20 (56); a then-record margin in a Grand Final of 96 points.
 Gary Ayres won his second Norm Smith Medal.

 The 1989 season was viewed as one of the most spectacular VFL/AFL seasons to date; with Dunstall again kicking a century of goals, the resurgence of Geelong and dominating play of Geelong great Gary Ablett Sr., and the greatest grand final of the modern era occurring in this year.

 The Hawks defeated Geelong in the 1989 Grand Final.
 The match is now legendary for its amazing toughness, physicality, skill, massive scoring and tension.
 The Hawks jumped out to an enormous lead as Geelong attempted to unsettle the Hawks through rough physical play.
 However, the physical toll on the Hawks began to show as the match wore on; with John Platten being concussed, Robert DiPierdomenico puncturing his lung, Dermott Brereton breaking his ribs and Michael Tuck splitting the webbing on his hand.

 By midway through the final quarter the Cats were charging; with Hawthorn desperately trying to hold off the Cats' avalanche of goals while containing the brilliance of Ablett who ended the match with a grand final record of 9 goals.
 Hawthorn's experience and determination allowed them to hold off Geelong just long enough, scraping through to victory by one goal.